turning picky eaters into adventurous eaters

 A physiological issue can include things such as gastroesophageal reflux.
 Other children may have very strong reactions to the smell of some foods and refuse to eat them.
 These are physiological reasons.

-A motor issues can include a host of things such as poor tongue control.
+A motor issue can include a host of things such as poor tongue control and immature chewing patterns.
 This means the child struggles to move the food around their mouth.
 It could include a delay in gross and fine motor skills so the child has difficulty sitting up or bringing food to their mouths.
 These are motor reasons that can play a role in picky eating.

 A learned behaviour includes the behaviour of the children, and yes, it also includes the behaviour of the parents.
 If your child choked on a potato or vomited after a strawberry milkshake, then they may have learned not to eat these foods in future.
-If you, as the parent, keep offering different options when you child refuses a meal then your child has learned that they don’t have to eat what has been offered first.
-These are learned behaviours for picky eating.
+If parents offer options after children refuse food then the children may learn that they don’t have to eat what has been offered first.
+These are learned behaviors for picky eating.

 All of these things can play a role in your child becoming a picky eater.
-For more information about learned behaviours read It’s not just about the vegetables.
+In the program, our feeding therapists will assess all these areas.